li-shangru/Encrypter/README.md

 * **Decrypt**: Open a terminal and execute the script with argument: `-d` followed by the string needed to be decrypted.
 Will decrypt the given encrypted string.
   * `./ED.py -d 'Encrypted_String'`
-  * Noted the single quote characters surrounding the encrypted input.
+  * Noted the single quote characters surrounding the encrypted input, this is necessary because `Encrypted_String` contains special characters.

 * **Encrypt**: Open a terminal and execute the script with argument: `-e` followed by the string needed to be encrypted.
 Will encrypt the given input string.
   * `./ED.py -e 'Input_String'`
-  * Noted the single quote characters surrounding the encrypted input.
+  * Noted the single quote characters surrounding the input string.

 For more examples, please visit [here](#examples).